USS Worcester (CL-144): Construction and career

-Reaching Colombo for provisions and fuel, Worcester and her escorts tarried there from 7 August to 9 August before pushing on towards the Malacca Strait.
+Reaching Colombo for provisions and fuel, Worcester and her escorts remained there from 7 August to 9 August before pushing on towards the Malacca Strait.
 They then proceeded through the Bashi Channel to Buckner Bay, Okinawa, where they arrived on 19 August.
-En route, the American warships had been diverted through the Bashi Channel to be available to counter any invasion attempt by the communist Chinese of Formosa.
+The American warships were diverted through the Bashi Channel to be available to counter any invasion attempt by the communist Chinese of Formosa.